 DOJ: Minneapolis, MPD "engage in pattern or practice of conduct that deprives people of their rights"

-MINNEAPOLIS -- A two-year Department of Justice investigation sparked after the murder of George Floyd has found the City of Minneapolis and its police department engage in practices that deprives residents - specifically Black and Native American residents - of their rights.
+MINNEAPOLIS -- A two-year Department of Justice investigation sparked after the murder of George Floyd has found the City of Minneapolis and its police department have engaged in practices that deprive residents -- specifically Black and Native American residents -- of their rights.

 The city and MPD have also committed to negotiating a legally-binding consent decree, under the oversight of an independent body with the goal of building community trust and complying with federal law.